Skip to main content

 NEPA Analysis

-NRCS, as the lead federal agency, has prepared a Plan-EA to analyze potential impacts to the natural and human environment from this project.
-The Plan-EA also integrates analysis following the Principles, Requirements and Guidelines for Water and Land Related Resources Implementation Studies and Federal Water Resource Investments (PRG, 2018).
-The Plan-EA has gone through review by the State NRCS, National Watershed Management Center, and the National NRCS Headquarters, and is now available for public review and comment.
+NRCS, as the lead federal agency, has prepared a Final Watershed Plan-EA that analyzes potential impacts to the natural and human environment from this project.
+The Plan-EA also integrates analysis following the Principles, Requirements and Guidelines for Water and Land Related Resources Implementation Studies and Federal Water Resource Investments (PR&G, 2018).
+The Draft Plan-EA was reviewed by NRCS-Utah, the National Watershed Management Center, and the National NRCS Headquarters.
+The Draft Plan-EA was available for public comment between June 9, 2025 and July 9, 2025.
+A public meeting was held for the Project on June 23, 2025.

 Current Status